Section 108 Loan Guarantee Funds

 Section 108 Project — Arts Plaza Children's Fountain

-This project, part of the 2012 Council Work Plan, explores the possibility of using Section 108 funds to design and construct a Children's Fountain at the Arts Plaza to strengthen the economic environment and attract visitors and new private investment to Downtown.
+This project, part of the 2012 Council Work Plan, uses Section 108 funds to design and construct a Children's Fountain at the Arts Plaza to strengthen the economic environment and attract visitors and new private investment to Downtown.

 The purpose of the Arts Plaza is to: